KentHaeger/SaveOurShip2/Docs/TWRGuideWithSpoilers.md

 [Ship mass guide contains very basics.
 Be sure to check it out befor reading this guide](ShipMass.md)

+Engines

+Using small rocket engines is not recommended.
+Rocket engine is much better.
+Nuclear engine is even better.
+There is no big need to use them on very small ships, but if ship size is like 15x20 or larger, cuclear engines are recommended for best TWR.

 Ealry game - unarmed ship stage

 The cheapest vuiable ship design is ship with science console and a shuttle that can scan for sites, then visit sites using thaat shuttle and mine/deconsrutc stuff for resources.That is actually quite hard to begin with.
 But that is doable.